top of page

 Economy as the engine of Amsterdam Sorting Machine

-The main reason to come to Amsterdam is work.
-Amsterdam's economy has been doing well since 2015, it is a magnet for newcomers.
-It's an interaction; their presence allows the economy to develop further.
-This economic dynamic is the driving force behind the enormous influx of new residents, both from home and abroad.
-Amsterdam has traditionally had a very varied economy, from industry to the financial sector and from trade to culture.
-Not every sector attracts the same number of newcomers and has the same advantages; some sectors pay very well and some very poorly, some offer permanent places and some temporary.
-This chapter takes a closer look at the various sectors in the Amsterdam economy and their significance for Amsterdam's functioning as a sorting machine.
-It is crucial for Amsterdam's economic position that it is able to attract the best talent from home and abroad.
-Many of the new international economic activities compete worldwide for talent: "The war on talent".
+The primary reason for coming to Amsterdam is work.
+Amsterdam's economy has been performing well since 2015; it is a magnet for newcomers.
+It is a reciprocal relationship; their presence allows the economy to develop further.
+This economic dynamism is the driving force behind the enormous influx of new residents from both within and outside the country.
+Amsterdam has traditionally had a very diverse economy, ranging from industry to the financial sector and from trade to culture.
+Not every sector attracts the same number of newcomers or offers the same benefits; some sectors pay very well and others very poorly, and some offer permanent positions while others are temporary.
+This chapter examines in detail the various sectors within the Amsterdam economy and their significance for Amsterdam's functioning as a sorting machine.
+It is crucial for Amsterdam's economic position that it manages to attract the best talent from both within and outside the country.
+Many of the new international economic activities compete globally for talent: "The war on talent."

-Both the national government (ministry of economic affairs) and the local government, including the 'Amsterdam Economic Board', have an active economic policy with which they try to stimulate economic development.
+Both the national government (Ministry of Economic Affairs) and the local government, including the 'Amsterdam Economic Board', pursue an active economic policy through which they attempt to stimulate economic development.

 As long as Amsterdam is doing well economically, it will attract many people from outside Amsterdam.
 This makes the economy the engine of the sorting machine: the economy ensures the large influx and is also one of the most important selection mechanisms to stay in Amsterdam.